microsoft/O-CNN/docs/classification.md

     python prepare_dataset.py --run=m40_convert_mesh_to_points ^
                               --scanner=<The path of the virtual_scanner>
     ```
+3. The generated point clouds are very dense, and if you would like to save disk
+spaces, you can optionally run the following command to simplify the point cloud.
+    ```shell
+    python prepare_dataset.py --run=m40_simplify_points ^
+                              --simplify_points=<The path of simplify_points>
+    ```

-3. Convert the point clouds to octrees, then build the `lmdb` database used by
+4. Convert the point clouds to octrees, then build the `lmdb` database used by
 `caffe` with the executive files [`octree`](Installation.md#Octree) and
 [`convert_octree_data`](Installation.md#Caffe).
 This process can be automatically executed by the following command.
 Remember to provide actual `<The path of the octree>` and
 `<The path of the convert_octree_data>`to run the command.
 We also provide the converted `lmdb` for convenience.
 Download the zip file
 [here](https://www.dropbox.com/s/t6d7z12ye3rpfit/ModelNet40.octree.lmdb.zip?dl=0)